Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

-After clarifying the ADB communication to activate the proxy, the following steps will focus on discovering the communication between app and the proxy, thereby obtain the command(s) to control proxy to take screenshot at any occasion.
-On the APK side, obfuscation has been down very strongly onto both class names and variable names, which makes it impossible to observe the entire protocol by just reading the decompiled Java code.
-It is cleared that the class named \texttt{ScreenshotService} is in charge of the communication with the proxy but the code is not as readable as the previous one \textit{Screenshot Ultimate}.
-What makes things worse is that one magic number, \texttt{89234820}, being found and being referenced multiple times by reading through the assembly code of \texttt{ScreenshotService} class.
-For this reason, it is proved that there is a great possibility that the app having (1) multiple communication session with proxy to take a screenshot; and/or (2) an authentication trick to indicate the app's identity, which might be the reason of the existence of the magic number \texttt{89234820}.
+~\\ After clarifying the ADB communication to activate the proxy, the following step focuses on discovering the communication between app and the proxy, thereby obtain the commands to control proxy to take screenshot at any occasion.
+On the apk side, the obfuscation has been applied very strongly onto both class names and variable names, which makes it difficult to observe the entire protocol by just reading the decompiled Java code.
+It is cleared that the class named \texttt{ScreenshotService} is in charge of the communication with the proxy but the code is not as readable as the app I. What worse is that there is magic number, \texttt{89234820}, being found and referenced multiple times by reading through the assembly code of \texttt{ScreenshotService} class.
+There is a great possibility that the app has (1) multiple communication session with proxy to take a screenshot; and/or (2) an authentication trick to indicate the app's identity, which might be the reason of the existence of the magic number \texttt{89234820}.